rikedyp/documentation/language-reference-guide/docs/symbols/brackets.md

 Square brackets:

--   [select sub-arrays](../primitive-functions/indexing.md) from an *n*-dimensional array
+-   [select sub-arrays](../primitive-functions/indexing.md) from an *n*-dimensional array.
--   [indicate an axis](../primitive-operators/operators-summarised.md) along which to apply a function
+-   [indicate an axis](../primitive-operators/operators-summarised.md) along which to apply a function.
--   surround [definitions of arrays](../../../../programming-reference-guide/introduction/arrays/array-notation) of rank 2 or higher; these definitions can span multiple lines
+-   surround [definitions of arrays](../../../../programming-reference-guide/introduction/arrays/array-notation) of rank 2 or higher; these definitions can span multiple lines.

 A single right bracket begins a [User Command](../../../windows-ui-guide/user-commands).